kazurayam/ContextTrace/README.md

   - A series of Test Cases chained by the `callTestCase()` keyword is converted into a flat string delimited by comma ,
 4. The string returned by `ContextTrace.escapedTestCaseIdChain()` is shorter and more compact than the original TestCaseIds.
 5. The string returned by `ContextTrace.escapedTestCaseIdChain()` is suitable for a file name, as it contains no special characters (`<>:"/\|?*`) which are prohibited as a part of file name in Windows.
+6. `ContextTrace.getTestSuiteId()` returns the Test Suite ID in which the current testcase belongs if the testcase was invoked by a wrapper Test Suite.
+If the testcase was executed directly without wrapping Test Suite, then `ContextTrace.getTestSuiteId()` will return null, `ContextTrace.escapedTestSuiteId()` will return an empty string "".

 ## API documentation